-Applicants for the William M. Plater Civic Engagement Medallion are undergraduate, graduate, and professional students who will receive their respective degrees from December 2020 through August 2021.
-If you are receiving your doctorate degree and have permission to walk in graduation from your academic school, you are eligible to apply for this award.
+Applicants for the William M. Plater Civic Engagement Medallion are undergraduate, graduate, and professional students who will receive their respective degrees from December 2023 through August 2024.
+If you are receiving your doctorate degree and have permission to walk in graduation from your academic school, you are also eligible to apply for this award.

 Please take a few moments to review that you have all of the necessary materials prepared to fill out the application.
-Flip the switches below by clicking on them to mark the sections that you have ready.
+Flip the switches below by clicking on them to mark the sections that you have ready or are ready to complete.
 Once you have all the necessary materials and have all the sections flipped to "yes," you may continue to the submission page.

 Incomplete applications will not be considered.
-A complete application consists of the following components: confirmation of application eligibility, contact information for at least 2 references, documentation of civic engagement experiences, personal essay, and short personal abstract.
+A complete application consists of the following components: confirmation of application eligibility, contact information for 2 sets of contact information for references, documentation of civic engagement experiences, personal essay, and a short personal abstract.

 UNDERGRADUATE STUDENTS: A minimum GPA of 2.75 is required with a preferred GPA of 3.0 and higher.
 Applicant GPAs will be verified via IUPUI student records.